stimlord/example-gui/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-- This is all I can think of that is important
+- This is all I can think of that is important, there's also some code in it that I was using.
+You can delete it or use it idk.
+  Going forward I wont be adding code I'm working on it it, I'll just be updating the functionality.